A Parents' Guide to Childhood Oral Hygiene Practices

 • Put on a happy face during dental visits to eliminate anxiety.

-Ages 4 to 5: Keep up the great routines you've established with brushing, flossing, and visiting the dentist.
-And add these activities:
+Keep up the great routines you've established with brushing, flossing, and visiting the dentist, and add these activities:

 • Teach your kid how to brush and let them practice at least once a day.

-• But, since your tyke still lacks the manual dexterity to brush thoroughly, you'll need to brush their teeth again, especially at bedtime.
+• But, since they still lacks the manual dexterity to brush thoroughly, you'll need to brush their teeth again, especially at bedtime.

-• Devote new ways to making the brushing experience fun.
+• Come up with some new age-appropriate ways to make the brushing experience fun.

 • Add new age-appropriate dental-related books to reading time.